psrenergy/PSRClassesInterface.jl/docs/src/psrdatabasesqlite/time_series.md

 ## Rules

 Time series in `PSRDatabaseSQLite` are very flexible.
 You can have missing values, and you can have sparse data.

-If you are querying for a time series entry that has a missing value, it first checks if there is a data with a `date_time` earlier than the queried `date_time`.
+If you are querying for a time series row entry that has a missing value, it first checks if there is a data with a `date_time` earlier than the queried `date_time`.
 If there is, it returns the value of the previous data.
 If there is no data earlier than the queried `date_time`, it returns a specified value according to the type of data you are querying.

 - For `Float64`, it returns `NaN`.
 - For `Int64`, it returns `typemin(Int)`.